-What income is taxable for nonresident aliens in the US?
+What income is taxable for nonresident aliens in the U.S.?

 Taxable income of nonresident aliens

-Are you a nonresident living in the US?
-We know it can be confusing to understand the tax system in your home country, let alone in a different one, so we are here to help explain what income is taxable for nonresidents in the US.
+Are you a nonresident living in the U.S.?
+We know it can be confusing to understand the tax system in your home country, let alone in a different one, so we are here to help explain what income is taxable for nonresidents in the U.S.

-As a foreign national you can be subject to one of two different systems of taxation in the US, depending on whether you are classified as a nonresident or resident alien in the US.
+As a foreign national you can be subject to one of two different systems of taxation in the U.S., depending on whether you are classified as a nonresident or resident alien in the U.S.

 Tax impact of being a resident vs. nonresident for tax purposes